-No User ReviewsWrite a review

 Power & Run Time

-This generator is started via a simple traditional pull-start mechanism.
+This generator features a standard recoil pull-rope starting mechanism.
 It features Powermate's PowerDial™, an easy-to-use dial with three operation settings.

 Thanks to a fuel capacity of 8 gallons, the PM7500 can operate for up to 14 hours with a full tank (fuel consumption around 0.57 GPH).